jeff4/bionotes.github.io/index.md

 # Miscellaneous notes

 * Good [YouTube video](https://youtu.be/ZesFyuFj30s) explaining how to use free online MolView.org.
-* Awesome [before and after elevator video](https://twitter.com/DrewCoffman/status/1274743473732632576) showing off Blender.
+* Awesome [before and after video](https://twitter.com/DrewCoffman/status/1274743473732632576) showing off the special effects a single artist can create in Blender.
 Higher res version on [Youtube](https://youtu.be/FFJ_THGj72U)

 ## Different versions of 7.01 Intro Bio (course at MIT)